askui/askui/docs/docs/general/06-Tutorials/multi-device.md

 ### Android Only:

-- There is no need to save the binary into Android devices.
+- There is no need to save the binary to Android devices.
 They are controlled by the *askui UI Controller* running on the local device (desktop).

 - Be sure that your Android device is discoverable by the `adb` from your local device:
     ```bash